Jump to section

 What not to do when managing stress

-When trying to manage stress, there are some wrong turns you may take.
+When trying to manage stress, you may take some wrong turns.
 Here are four things you should avoid doing when trying to manage stress:

-Manage your environment by avoiding people and situations that cause you stress, to the best that you can.
+Manage your environment by avoiding people and situations that cause you to stress as best that you can.
 For example, if you work from home, make sure you have a quiet place to work where the people around you don’t disturb you.

 A big part of successfully dealing with stressors is believing that you can overcome them.
 This positive mindset shift is essential for lowering your stress levels.